 ---|---|---|

-So, you see from the above table, we can say that we categorize the primary flow as positive and the alternate flow (also the correct behavior of the application) is marked as negative.
+From the table above, we can infer that the primary flow is tagged as positive and the alternative flow (which precisely mirrors the correct behavior of the application) is tagged as negative.

 Input | Output | Positive/Negative |